intel/dffml/docs/arch/alice/discussion/0036/reply_0029.md

 Focus is always on getting some input data into manifest format.
 The shim layer.
 How do we know how to kickstart? shared config thing?
+Can that be done by just re-using this think about top level context thing.